 Feedback reducers are also commonly used in acoustic guitar pedals.

 However, I’ve found that with a good acoustic amp and careful volume control, you don’t always need pedals with an emphasis on this technology.
 Again, it’s a trial and error venture.
-So ,while there are some differences, it doesn't necessarily mean that you have to limit yourself to effects with “acoustic” in the title.
+While there are some differences it doesn't necessarily mean that you have to limit yourself to effects with “acoustic” in the title.

 3. Can I use an electric guitar amp with an acoustic guitar?

-While I don’t like to make broad generalizations about gear, since it all behaves so differently, I can tell you from personal experience and conventional wisdom that electric amps and acoustic guitars can make a happy couple, though there are some exceptions.
+While I don’t like to make broad generalizations about gear, since it all behaves so differently, I can tell you some electric amps and acoustic guitars can make a happy couple.
+However, there are some exceptions.

 Typically, two issues arise: